 In connection with the foregoing, on September 27, 2005, the Company and Mr. LeBow entered into an Amended and Restated Employment Agreement (the "Amended LeBow Agreement"), under which Mr. LeBow has agreed to serve as the Executive Chairman of the Board of the Company from January 1, 2006 through December 30, 2008, unless his employment is terminated earlier in accordance with the Amended LeBow Agreement.
 The Amended LeBow Agreement replaced his prior employment agreements with the Company and with New Valley Corporation.
 The Amended LeBow Agreement provides that Mr. LeBow will receive an annual salary of \$3,950,000.
 Following termination of Mr. LeBow's employment or his retirement, Mr. LeBow shall be subject to certain non-competition, non-hire, and other provisions in favor of the Company.
-The Amended LeBow Agreement provides Mr. LeBow will be treated as having reached normal retirement date under the Company's Supplemental Retirement Plan if he is employed through December 30, 2008.
-In addition, the Company has agreed to establish a separate trust for Mr. LeBow that is not subject to the claims of the Company's creditors and shall make a contribution to such trust of \$125,000 per quarter during each year of the employment term, and a proportional part of each payment to Mr. LeBow under the Supplemental Retirement Plan will be made from the assets of such trust.
-During the period of his employment, Mr. LeBow will be entitled to various benefits including a \$7,500 per month allowance for lodging and related business expenses and use of corporate aircraft in accordance with the Company's Corporate Aircraft Policy.
+The Amended LeBow Agreement Plan if he is employed through December 30, 2008.
+In addition, the Company has agreed to establish a separate trust for Mr. LeBow that is not subject to the claims of the Company's creditors and shall make a contribution to such trust of \$125,000 per quarter during each year of the employment term, and a proportional part of each payment to Mr. LeBow will be entitled to various benefits including a \$7,500 per month allowance for lodging and related business expenses and use of corporate aircraft in accordance with the Company's Corporate Aircraft Policy.
 In addition, for a period of five years following such retirement, Mr. LeBow will be required to provide consulting services and advice to the Company for up to 15 days per year, for which he will be paid a daily fee of \$17,000.

 On January 27, 2006, the Company and Howard M. Lorber entered into an Amended and Restated Employment Agreement (the "Amended Lorber Agreement"), which replaced his prior employment agreements with the Company and with New Valley Corporation.
 The Amended Lorber Agreement has an initial term of three years effective as of January 1, 2006, with an automatic one-year extension on each anniversary of the effective date unless notice of non-extension is given by either party within 60 days before this date.
 As of January 1, 2007, Mr. Lorber's annual base salary was \$2,666,727.
 Mr. Lorber's salary is subject to an annual cost of living adjustment.
 In addition, the Company's board must periodically review his base salary and may increase but not decrease it from time to time in its sole discretion.
 Mr. Lorber will be eligible on an annual basis to receive a target bonus of 100% of his base salary under the Bonus Plan.
 During the period of his employment, Mr. Lorber will be entitled to various benefits, including a Company-provided car and driver, a \$7,500 per month allowance for lodging and related business expenses, two club memberships and dues, and use of corporate aircraft in accordance with the Company's Corporate Aircraft Policy.
-Following termination of his employment by the Company without cause (as defined in the Amended Lorber Agreement), termination of his employment by him for certain reasons specified in the Amended Lorber Agreement or upon death or disability, he (or his beneficiary in the case of death)
+Following termination of his employment by the Company without cause (as defined in the Amended Lorber Agreement), termination of his employment by him for certain reasons specified in the Amended Lorber Agreement), the company in the case of death)